Variant Creutzfeldt-Jakob Disease

 Variant Creutzfeldt-Jakob disease (vCJD) is a type of prion disease that can cause death.
 Bovine spongiform encephalopathy (BSE) is a prion disease in cows.
 There is evidence that BSE can spread to humans.
 This results in vCJD.
 It is also known as mad cow disease.

 It is believed that vCJD is caused by proteins called prions.
 Prions are normal proteins in the body.
 These prions may fold up in a way that is not normal.
 This can change them into the protein that causes the illness.
-The build up of these prions may be linked to from vCJD.
+The buildup of these prions may be linked to vCJD.

 Variant CJD is more common in younger people.
-Being around tissue that contains prions may raise your risk.
+Being around tissue that contains prions may raise the risk.
 This may happen from:

-After you are exposed, it can take up to 20 years until you feel sick.
-Symptoms can follow these three phases:
+After a person is exposed, it can take up to 20 years until they feel sick.
+Problems get worse over time and include:

 There is no cure for vCJD.
 You will receive support and help easing discomfort.

 The risk of this problem may be lowered by not eating beef products when traveling to places where BSE is a problem.

 National Institute of Neurological Disorders and Stroke

 Creutzfeldt-Jakob disease.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/creutzfeldt-jakob-disease.
 Accessed January 25, 2021.

 Creutzfeldt-Jakob disease fact sheet.
 National Institute of Neurological Disorders and Stroke website.
 Available at: